 Alright, it’s that time of the year again.
 When the weather is getting frightful, and not in the fun, Nat King Cole style: you have to layer up when you venture out.
 What better way than to kill two birds with one stone by getting your friend a gift you know they’ll need or want?

 Now, we know it’s around the time for holiday shopping to get a little…crazy.
-But we at TSC Training Academy have a few recommendations for you to kickstart your gift list.
+But we at Gallagher Bassett have a few recommendations for you to kickstart your gift list.

 When the Cold Doesn’t Bother Them Anyway